chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 Finally, the cream: goals and shots on target.
 These are fairly expected, players who score goals are likely to score more and players to take shots are likely to score more goals. (_Did you catch it?_) So should we use both of these variables?

-Well, lets check if that would be a good idea. (_Can you tell what I am hinting at?_) For use in most ML techniques we would like to use variables that are not highly correlated with each other.
+Well, let's check if that would be a good idea. (_Can you tell what I am hinting at?_) For use in most ML techniques we would like to use variables that are not highly correlated with each other.
 That way we don't spend cycles training the model on redundant information.
 Let's check their correlation quickly:

 ![Goals_SoT_pair](/assets/images/Goals_SoT_pair.png)